The journey to battery power

 “Hybrid and electric technology gives us, as equipment designers and manufacturers, the ability to introduce features that provide greater control for our customers.
 Radius dependent speeds that govern our cylinder and wheel drive speeds when making turns with our eTriFlex units are an example of this.
 Radius dependent speeds were not possible with hydraulic cylinder and wheel drives due to the difference in operation as temperature of hydraulic oil increases.”

-The timeline of Toro battery-power
+The timeline of battery power

 In a relatively short period of time, Toro has created a hybrid range with an environmentally-focussed machine for the greens, tees, fairways and maintenance duties.
 Here we look at the break-through products that prove it’s the journey as much as the destination that’s important.